 Research interests

-1. Human-connected Design: how social practices and local relations enable more effective, meaningful, systemic, and sustainable solutions? how can design increase adoption and usage, and address real-world needs and provide positive user experience? what constitutes ‘human-connected’ design, and why?
+1. Human-connected Design: how social and cultural practices as well as local relations enable more effective, meaningful, systemic, and sustainable design outcomes and practices? how can design increase adoption and usage, and address real-world needs and provide positive user experience? what constitutes ‘human-connected design’, and why?

-2. Design in/for Emergency: how intensity and fluidity improve response efficiency and contribute to mitigating the impact and aiding in systemic recovery? how can design support the well-being of affected individuals and communities? what constitutes ‘resilient’ design, and why?
+2. Design in/for Emergency: how intensity and fluidity improve response efficiency and contribute to mitigating the impact and aiding in systemic recovery? how can design unlock resilience and support the well-being of affected individuals and communities? what constitutes ‘design in/for emergency’, and why?

-3. Autonomous Design: how nonlinearity and minimal intervention enhance productivity, improve standards, reduce costs, and create innovative solutions to complex problems? how can design build capability for independence and provide the possibilities to rethink power structures? what constitutes ‘autonomous’ design, and why?
+3. Autonomous Design: how nonlinearity and systemic intervention help to develop outcomes and practices that address complex/wicked problems, increase productivity, raise standards, and reduce costs? how can design build capability for independence and provide the possibilities to rethink power structures? what constitutes ‘autonomous design’, and why?

 Areas of research supervision